 Radia is an international network of radio stations interested in radio as an art form.
 In 2019, this included 26 stations in 19 different countries.
 Each week, one of the radio stations commissions a local artist or group of artists to create a 28-minute sound art episode.
-In 2015, I was first commissioned by CFRC Radio Station in Kingston, Canada to create an episode and then commissioned to create a collaborative work with other local artists.
+In 2015, I was first commissioned by CFRC Radio Station in Kingston, Canada to create an episode (spaces to act or not) and then commissioned to create a collaborative work with other local artists (radio(waves) in motion).
 The two works are described below.

-In her work 8 spaces to act or not, Caroline Nevejan divides presence into three parameters: now/not-now, here/not-here, you/not-you.
-I was inspired by now/here/not-you, the immediacy and intensity of being in the ‘now’ and the ‘here’ surrounded by ‘not-you’.
-This piece contains field recordings from places where I felt most surrounded by “not-you” and wanted to act (make a sound), as well as versions of just those sounds without a place.
+I recently discovered Caroline Nevejan’s work on presence.
+In the piece 8 spaces to act or not, she divides presence into three parameters: now/not-now, here/not-here, you/not-you.
+I was taken by the option of now/here/not-you, the immediacy and intensity of being in ‘now’ and ‘here’ surrounded by not-you.
+This piece contains field recordings from places where I felt surrounded by “not-you” most and wanted to act (make a sound), and then versions of just those sounds without a place.
 It ends with a sacred moment, I witnessed a wedding in a church in a small town in Lithuania which was open to the public despite being a private ceremony.
 The wedding was only 8 people, and the song I walked in during was entrancing and futuristic.

 Belle Island, The Small Grand Man and Breath: Radio(waves) in Motion